SPchalil/SPchalil/README.md

 ### Hi there 👋 I'm Swapna!

-🔭 I’m currently getting trained on Full Stack software development
+🔭 I’m currently getting trained on Full Stack Software Development

 <!--
 **SPchalil/SPchalil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.